Last Updated: 9/24/2018

 DMI is based in the United States.
 Personal Data that we collect may be transferred to, and stored at, any of our affiliates, partners, or service providers, which may be inside or outside the EEA and Switzerland, including the United States and India.
 If you are located in the EEA or Switzerland, we comply with applicable data protection laws when transferring your Personal Data outside of the EEA and Switzerland, including to the United States where we are headquartered.

-To protect Personal Data transferred from the EEA or Switzerland to the U.S. we are in the process of certifying to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks.
+To protect Personal Data transferred from the EEA or Switzerland to the U.S. we are certified to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks.
 For transfers to other regions, we implement the EU Commission’s standard contractual clauses for the transfer of Personal Data to third countries.
 For more information about data transfers outside the EU, and to view a copy of the model contracts for the transfer of Personal Data to third countries, visit the EU Commission website at: https://ec.europa.eu/info/strategy/justice-and-fundamental-rights/data-protection/data-transfers-outside-eu_en

 One Rock Spring Plaza